A template method to measure the $t \bar t$ polarisation: The template method

-which in first approximation can be evaluated in the SM using Monte Carlo simulation.\footnote{Should data be incompatible with the SM, the term $\Delta_\text{int}$ could also be calculated in an iterative process.
-However, as we will find in Section~\ref{sec:5}, the SM evaluation of $\Delta_\text{int}$ works well even to extract the polarization parameters in a non-SM sample where we introduce a top chromomagnetic dipole moment that yields $t \bar t$ spin correlations incompatible with current measurements.} Summarising, the effects of the detector simulation and reconstruction are encoded in \begin{itemize} \item[(i)] Different efficiencies for the different polarization components, as well as for the inclusive sample.
+with a (small) interference term $\Delta_\text{int}$.
+Detector resolution and reconstruction effects make this term relevant for an accurate determination of $a_{XX'}$.
+The reason is that, if the angles $\theta_{\ell^+}$ and $\theta_{\ell^-}$ are not well determined, the mismatch in the reconstruction of these angles further prevents the cancellation of the interference terms by integration over $\phi_{\ell^+}$ and $\phi_{\ell^-}$.
+The effect can be taken into account by including a residual interference term $\Delta_\text{int}$ in the expansion, which in first approximation can be evaluated in the SM using Monte Carlo simulation.\footnote{Should data be incompatible with the SM, the term $\Delta_\text{int}$ could also be calculated in an iterative process.
+However, as we will find in Section~\ref{sec:5}, the SM evaluation of $\Delta_\text{int}$ works well even to extract the polarisation parameters in a non-SM sample where we introduce a top chromomagnetic dipole moment that yields $t \bar t$ spin correlations incompatible with current measurements.} Summarising, the effects of the detector simulation and reconstruction are encoded in \begin{itemize} \item[(i)] Different efficiencies for the different polarisation components, as well as for the inclusive sample.
 In an actual measurement, they must be calculated with Monte Carlo simulation. \item[(ii)] Different functions $\bar f(z_1,z_2)$ and $\bar f_{XX'}(z_1,z_2)$.
-The latter are the templates generated with Monte Carlo simulation, while the former is measured in data to extract the polarization components $a_{XX'}$. \item[(iii)] A correction $\Delta_\text{int}$ that corrects the linear combination of templates for residual interference effects, and is determined from Monte Carlo, in principle assuming the SM. \end{itemize} To conclude this section, let us mention that the determination of the $a_{XX'}$ with a fit to the binned $\bar f(z_1,z_2)$ distribution is more precise if the event selection cuts on transverse momenta ($p_T$) of the charged leptons and $b$ quarks are not very stringent --- otherwise the differences between the templates are partly washed out.
+The latter are the templates generated with Monte Carlo simulation, while the former is measured in data to extract the polarisation components $a_{XX'}$. \item[(iii)] A correction $\Delta_\text{int}$ that corrects the linear combination of templates for residual interference effects, and is determined from Monte Carlo, in principle assuming the SM. \end{itemize} To conclude this section, let us mention that the determination of the $a_{XX'}$ with a fit to the binned $\bar f(z_1,z_2)$ distribution is more precise if the event selection cuts on transverse momenta ($p_T$) of the charged leptons and $b$ quarks are not very stringent --- otherwise the differences between the templates are partly washed out.
 We have performed a simple test by considering the templates for different helicity combinations without any hadronisation and detector simulation, but with kinematical cuts on $p_T$.
 The difference between two functions $f(z_1,z_2)$, $g(z_1,z_2)$ can be measured by the quantity